SkylineCommunications/dataminer-docs/connector-help/connector_help/Generic_Timer_Changer.md

 ## About

-The **Generic Timer Changer** driver can change any non-fixed timer and add a button to restart timers in any given driver.
+The **Generic Timer Changer** connector can change any non-fixed timer and add a button to restart timers in any given connector.

 ## Installation and configuration